Encrypted-DNS-Deployment-Initiative/Workstreams/Initial-Ideas.md

 - Maybe base on IPv6 ULA or some other GUID name-generator

 # Canary Domains / Conflict Detection
+- How to detect the presence of a DNS re-writing service such as parental controls
 - Should only be local and should be relative to server's locally scoped name (if that is even possible)
 - E.g. canary-domain.forwarder-or-resolver-name.local (not literally, just semantically)

 # Scaling / Architecture Discussions
+- Share thoughts & experiences on designs, where caching is done and how, load balancers or Anycast, etc.
 - Support for forwarding may be necessary to maintain parity with current scaling (e.g. ratios)
 - New DNS flag or EDNS flag or OPT to signal request to encrypt (including propagation of flag and encryption)
 - May require new kind of flag or OPT that is NOT hop-by-hop, but rather is propagated to from the originating client to the full resolver
 - See "Recursive-to-Authoritative" below as well

 # Security / Attack Resilience
+- Study & share issues related to maintaining security and establishing good resistance to attack, malformed packets, etc.
 - Downgrade resistance is necessary
 - DNSSEC signing is very likely a requirement regardless of specific mechanism(s)
 - DANE TLSA records should probably be mandatory unless someone can provide counter-examples

 # DoT Positioning
-- Propose that DoH exclusive of DoT is not acceptable to the DNS community at large
+- Propose that DoH exclusive of DoT is not acceptable to the DNS community at large (this is one opinion - would need discussion)
-- Propose that resolver choices need to include DoT-only providers, and that DoH vs DoT needs to be exposed to users if a provider supports both
+- Propose that resolver choices need to include DoT-only providers, and that DoH vs DoT needs to be exposed to users if a provider supports both (this is one opinion - would need discussion)
-- Propose DoT blocking be used as a proxy signal for network policy (substitute for canary domains)
+- Propose DoT blocking be used as a proxy signal for network policy (substitute for canary domains) (this is one opinion - would need discussion)

 # DNS Data Policies
 - Best practices concerning logging, use, disclosure, etc.
+- Could benefit from facilitation by an academic or rights group

 # Opt-in vs opt-out
+- Document pros and cons of each approach under different scenarios (school vs. ISP vs. whatever)
-- Generally, opt-out is a terrible idea, something that has been demonstrated repeatedly.
+- Generally, opt-out is a terrible idea, something that has been demonstrated repeatedly. (this is one opinion - would need discussion)

 # RPZ and Trust Anchor Issues
 - Trust anchor(s), provisioning/publishing of such, maybe via resolver-naming authoritative RRs?
 Self-signed or not?